 - 1. Measurement of inequality and poverty-Inverted -U hypothesis -Cause of inequality - 2.
 Investing in education and health-the human capital approach. - 3.
-Education and Development(a) social and private benefits of education (b) education, inequality and poverty (c)Women's education and development - 4.
+Education and Development(a) social and private benefits of education (b)Women's education and development - 4.
 Health system in development (a) health and productivity (b) financing health system in developing economics (c) Gender perspective in health care.

-UNIT - IV: Agriculture and Rural Development
+Unit - IV: Agriculture and Rural Development

 - 1. The role of agriculture in development - 2.
-Agricultural policy: (a) agricultural taxation (b) pricing policy - 3.
-Risk aversion and uncertainty in subsistence farming-sharecropping and interlocking factor markets - 4.
-Rural urban migration Todaro model Rural credit markets (a) providers and characteristics (b) theories of informed credit markets: lender's monopoly and default collateral
+Agricultural policy: (a) agricultural taxation (b) pricing policy - Risk aversion and uncertainty in subsistence farming-sharecropping and interlocking factor markets - 4.
+Rural urban migration -Todaro model (a) providers and characteristics (b) theories of informed credit markets: lender's monopoly and default collateral